 Watch For Spooky Developments – Action seems to start from the top down and this highly attractive cottage cheese-like scab forms on the top of the milk pretty rapidly.
 The grains seem to work their way from the top down through the milk.

 With The Kefir I Have Made, I Like To Do A Second Ferment – I take the kefir I have made and put it into a half litre Kilner.
-I add a small amount of fruit – a couple of peelings of orange peel, a few strawberries (it is just a tiny taster compared to the volume of fruit I add to water kefir) and then leave it to ferment again.
+I add a small amount of fruit – a couple of peelings of orange peel, a few strawberries or some banana (it is just a tiny taster compared to the volume of fruit I add to water kefir) and then leave it to ferment again.
 This time, the bacteria in the kefir use not only the lactose in the milk but also the sugar in the fruit.
-After few hours (or quite a few if I forget it), I can see the curds and whey separating again.
+After a few hours (or quite a few if I forget it), I can see the curds and whey separating again.
 Then I hoik out the fruit (eat if edible) and drink the kefir or put it in the fridge for later.

 I often forget the kefir at the fruit fermenting stage and end up leaving it overnight with the fruit in and then exclaiming when I spot it on the surface the next morning.
 Other than a bit of a whoosh when I open the lid, it is still very palatable and lovely and thick.
 I just remove the fruit, give it a stir and it is good to go – trust your own taste buds and sense of smell though – you will soon find out what suits your particular microbial make-up the best.

-If I go away, I either take them with me or I just put the grains in a tupperware of milk and leave in the fridge.
+If I go away, I either take them with me or I just put the grains in a kilner of milk and leave in the fridge.
 The grains will continue working but at a MUCH slower pace.

-It may sound complicated but it really isn’t once you get going and, if you get into the swing of it, you will have a lifetime’s full supply of probiotics in a wonderfully natural form.
+It may sound complicated, but it really isn’t once you get going and, if you get into the swing of it, you will have a lifetime’s full supply of probiotics in a wonderfully natural form.

 This has been a really joyful experience for me and a number of gut symptoms from which I have suffered for some time have abated very rapidly.
 This is not one size fits all though – our gut microbiome is as unique as our finger print so do trust yourself as to what level of fermentation suits you.
 And for some of us, it may not suit at all.